Best tips for drying and storing herbs

 For herbs that are for cooking and culinary uses, crush the herbs well before storing.
 For herbs that will be used for teas, use the whole leaf and any blooms and do not crush them.

-I’m pretty certain that these tips will help you use up your abundance of herbs that you will see this year.
-I’d love to know how you use your herbs that you grow.
+I’m pretty certain that these tips will help you use up your abundance of herbs that you will see this year!
+I’d love to know how you use the herbs that you grow.
 Let me know in the comments!

 Spring is well under way which means it’s time to get those gardens planted!
 There are so many great reasons for planting a garden.
 Whether it be for fresh produce, exercise, or even just a way to pass the time peacefully.
 If you have never planted a garden before, there is no better time to start than now.
 To motivate you, consider these 20 reasons to plant a garden, so you can see everything that growing a fresh garden can provide!
 Believe me when I say it provides so much more than just fresh tomatoes!
 Here is what you need to know: